zmkfirmware/zmk/docs/docs/dev-setup.md

 ## Build

+Actually building the ZMK firmware occurs within the `app/` subdirectory of the ZMK repository.
 To build for your particular keyboard, the behaviour varies slightly depending on if you are building for a keyboard with an onboard MCU, or one that uses a MCU board addon.

 ### Keyboard (Shield) + MCU Board